 Integrated Platform for Carbon Capture and Utilization

-Integrated Platform for Carbon Capture and Utilization is a comprehensive, hands-on educational system designed to bring real-world Carbon Capture, Utilization, and Storage (CCUS) processes into the classroom and research environment.
-Tailored for engineering and science institutions, this lab-scale setup simulates the complete CCUS cycle—from carbon emission simulation and adsorption to desorption and final mineralization into stable compounds like CaCO₃.
-With integrated sensors, a PID-based control system, and an IoT-enabled data acquisition unit, this platform is suitable for both foundational learning and advanced experimentation.
+The Integrated Platform for Carbon Capture and Utilization is a comprehensive, hands-on educational system designed to bring real-world carbon capture utilization and storage processes into academic laboratories.
+Developed for engineering and science institutions, this lab-scale setup enables students and researchers to study the complete CCUS workflow—from simulated carbon emissions and selective adsorption to controlled desorption and final mineralization into stable compounds such as CaCO₃.
+By combining precision gas handling, advanced sensing, and PID-based control, the platform enables practical understanding of carbon capture and storage under controlled and repeatable laboratory conditions.
+Its IoT-enabled data acquisition system supports both foundational teaching and advanced experimental research.

 Key Features

-• Complete End-to-End Simulation: Covers all core CCUS stages—emission simulation, selective CO₂ capture, regeneration, and mineralization.
+• Complete End-to-End Simulation: Covers all major stages of carbon capture utilization and storage, including emission simulation, CO₂ capture, regeneration, and mineralization.

-• Selective Adsorption & Desorption: Packed bed columns with MS 5816 BG sieves; PID-controlled TSA process for accurate regeneration
+• Selective Adsorption and Desorption: Packed-bed columns filled with MS 5816 BG molecular sieves enable selective CO₂ capture, supported by PID-controlled Temperature Swing Adsorption for accurate regeneration.

-• Real-Time Monitoring: Includes CO₂ sensors and six-point thermocouple array for comprehensive data acquisition and thermal analysis.
+• Real-Time Monitoring: Integrated CO₂ sensors and a six-point thermocouple array enable continuous monitoring of gas concentration and temperature profiles.

-• IoT-Enabled Interface: Enables live monitoring, user-controlled experiments, CSV data logging, and export for post-lab analysis.
+• IoT-Enabled Interface: Live monitoring, user-controlled experiments, CSV data logging, and export support post-lab analysis and reporting.

-• Research-Grade Accuracy: Enables isotherm modeling, breakthrough curve analysis, and techno-economic feasibility assessments.
+• Research-Grade Accuracy and Modularity: Supports adsorption isotherm modeling, breakthrough curve analysis, and techno-economic feasibility studies aligned with carbon capture utilization and storage research.

 Ecosense